 Background and activities

-Aoife Houlihan Wiberg is Associate Professor and Vice Head of Department of Architecture, History & Technology.
+Aoife Houlihan Wiberg is Associate Professor at the Department of Architecture & Technology.
 In the Research Centre for Zero Emission Buildings (2010-2016), she has spent the past six years developing concepts & strategies for zero emission buildings, in addition to developing a method to calculate embodied emissions from materials in buildings.She is currently leading research to develop an user centred architectural and urban toolbox for use in the new The Research Centre on Zero Emission Neighbourhoods in Smart Cities (ZEN) in 2017.

 Aoífe Houlihan Wiberg completed her Ph.D. degree in 2010 at the Martin Centre for Architectural and Urban Studies, University of Cambridge under the supervision of Dr. Nick V. Baker.
 She also graduated from the University of Cambridge in 1998 with the M.Phil.
 Degree in Environmental Design.
 She completed her architectural training with Professor Dean Hawkes at The Welsh School of Architecture, Cardiff University and graduated with the B.Sc.
 (Hons.) and B.Arch.
 Degrees in 1994 and 1996 respectively.